carlosSepher/ninja-payments-api/README.md

   - Tip: add `&format=json` to force a JSON response from the API and avoid browser redirects.
 - In the included demo frontend, Stripe redirects back without `status`/`buy_order`, so those fields appear `null`.
 This is expected; rely on the webhook for the final truth or implement the optional query described above.

+Refund visibility in status (read-only)
+- PayPal: `/status` inspects captures and returns `REFUNDED` if any capture is refunded/partially refunded.
+- Webpay: `/status` returns `null` (no read-only status); use `/refresh` to finalize or consult your store.
+- Stripe: `/status` currently returns `AUTHORIZED` if paid; refunds may not appear as `REFUNDED` in this check.
+Use the refund endpoint response or the provider dashboard as source of truth, or extend the provider to inspect PaymentIntent refunds.

 ## Security

 - Authentication: Bearer token on `POST /api/payments`.
 Default token is configured via env (see below).
 Requests without a valid token receive HTTP 401.